Pesticide drift occurs whenever pesticide leaves the intended target site through the air during or soon after

 neither is this

-It is the applicator’s responsibility to consider all the factors that will impact drift of a specific pesticide application.
+It is the applicator’s responsibility to consider all the factors that will impact the drift of a specific pesticide application.
 Determine if there are any sites near the application area that are particularly at risk from exposure to pesticides.
-These may include sensitive crops, organic fields, bee hives, bodies of water, areas of shallow groundwater, schools, hospitals and nursing homes.
+These may include sensitive crops, organic fields, beehives, bodies of water, areas of shallow groundwater, schools, hospitals, and nursing homes.
 Read the pesticide label to determine if the product has any specific warnings or environmental hazards.
 Write down your plans to avoid pesticide drift into sensitive areas, and follow your plan during application.
 Keep a copy of the plan with application records.